bmcwilliams26/Seal-fishery_proj/README.md

 # Seal-fishery_proj
-Code from the analysis of Grey Seal tracking/dive behaviour data and Global Fishing Watch fishery data.
+R code from the analysis of Grey Seal tracking/dive behaviour data and Global Fishing Watch fishery data.
+This study was originally carried out with the following scripts in R V4.4.3 (R Core Team, 2025).

 This is the data and code for: